djvill/APLS/doc/about/user-interface.md

 ### Individual transcript pages

-{% include compare-ui.html file="layer-picker/transcript" title_suffix="Transcript pages" caption="The layer picker when first loading the [CB01interview.eaf](https://apls.pitt.edu/labbcat/transcript?transcript=CB01interview1.eaf) transcript page and selecting the _imported_ project" %}
+{% include compare-ui.html file="layer-picker/transcript" title_suffix="Transcript pages" caption="The layer picker when first loading the [CB01interview.eaf](https://apls.pitt.edu/labbcat/transcript?transcript=CB01interview1.eaf) transcript page, clicking the _Layers_ tab, and selecting the _imported_ project" %}

 In addition to the [baseline changes](#layer-picker-search), the layer picker on the transcript page has:

 - **Annotation counts**: The layer picker displays the number of annotations on that layer in that transcript.
-  - **Hideable**: Like the layer icons, annotation counts can be toggled on and off, and this setting persists across the browser tab.
+  - **Hideable**: Like the layer icons, annotation counts can be toggled on and off, and this setting persists within a browser tab.
 - **Empty layers**: The layer picker shows empty layers (those with 0 annotations in that transcript) in gray, with a checkbox that is grayed-out (cannot be selected) and icons that are grayed-out.
 - **Preselected layers**: The <span class="layer-id">word</span> layer is always shown by default and cannot be un-shown.
 Previously, the layer picker omitted <span class="layer-id">word</span> on the transcript page.
 Now, the layer picker makes it clearer which layer users are seeing by showing the <span class="layer-id">word</span> layer with a checkbox that is selected and grayed-out (cannot be deselected).
   - **More explicit if empty**: If a preselected layer is empty in that transcript, the layer picker now pops open a message to the user.